Temporary Total Disability Ratings Based on Convalescence

 Veterans with any service connected mental disorders who are hospitalized continuously for at least six months will receive a temporary total rating for at least sixth months following their discharge.

-If you have questions about your eligibility for a temporary total rating or any other VA disability claim, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+If you have questions about your eligibility for a temporary total rating or any other VA disability claim, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves Veterans across the United States from their home office in Mobile, Alabama.